-The following articles include opinion pieces on the current situation in Ukraine, the case for nonviolent civil resistance, information about the successful nonviolent Orange Revolution of 2014, and ways to keep up to date on the unfolding war.
+The following articles include opinion pieces on the current situation in Ukraine, the case for nonviolent civil resistance, information about the history of nonviolent uprisings in Ukraine, and ways to keep up to date on the unfolding war.

 The Case for Nonviolence in Ukraine